-If your still planning a trip to Alaska this summer and are concerned about putting together the perfect trip or traveling independently, you may find that the perfect fit is a 7-night Escorted Tour of Alaska’s National Parks.
+If you are planning a trip to Alaska this summer and are concerned about putting together the perfect trip or traveling independently, you may find that the perfect fit is a 7-night Escorted Tour of Alaska’s National Parks.
 The tour includes many of the best hotels, tours, and transportation found in Alaska Tour & Travel’s own custom travel packages but also includes many meals, luggage handling, and a professional escort.
-The National Park Escorted tour is a group tour with departures still available this summer starting on August 1st, August 15th and September 5th. (more…)
+The National Park Escorted tour is a group tour with Monday departures – for 2017 these departures dates are May 22, May 29, June 12, June 26, July 10, August 7, August 21 or September 4. (more…)

 Over the past couple of years my family and I have found that we love kayaking!
 My daughters are 13 and 15 and relish new outdoor experiences.
 This past summer we chose to go on a guided kayak tour in Resurrection Bay in Seward, Alaska.
 The Lowell Point Kayaking tour with Sunny Cove Kayaking departs from Lowell Point about two miles from downtown Seward.
 Sunny Cove does not have their own transportation to their kayak base so if you don’t have a car, you’ll need to take a taxi out to the Lowell Point from Seward.
 Depending on where you depart from, a taxi will cost about $15-$20 dollars.
 We all were dressed in layers with rain gear and warm hats.
 While it was July the weather was overcast and cool!
 Upon our arrival we were outfitted with rubber boots, a life vest and a kayak skirt and asked to complete a standard waiver.